Matcha Tea: All You Need to Know

 Enhancing Brain Function and Focus

-The combination of caffeine and L-theanine, a unique amino acid present in matcha, creates a harmonious synergy.
+The combination of caffeine and L-theanine, a unique amino acid present in matcha, creates a perfect balance.
 This synergy fosters a state of alert tranquillity, promoting enhanced focus, concentration, and cognitive function.

 A small-scale study indicated that the consumption of 2 grams of green tea powder daily over a span of 2 months contributed to enhanced cognitive function among older individuals.